Crousus/senty-kafka/README.md

 gate for the email verification.

-2. Verify your email by clicking on the link you should receive in your email inbox (or spam folder).
-Alternatively, you can check the logs of the `EmailNotifierApplication` and click the link that is printed in the logs.
+2. Verify your email by clicking on the link you should receive in your email inbox (or spam folder most likely).
+Alternatively, you can also check the logs of the `EmailNotifierApplication` and click the link that is printed in the logs.
 The log looks something like this: `Sending Mail: Please verify at http://localhost:8096/verify?email=philipp.john@student.unisg.ch&traceId=59f8b15d-03ad-11ee-8afa-acde48001122`